 On the one hand, there are "public forums," or settings that the government has opened in some way for speech by the public (or some subset of it).
 The Court's precedents subdivide this broader category into various subcategories, with the level of leeway for government regulation of speech varying accordingly.
 See Minnesota Voters Alliance v.
-Mansky, 585 U.S. , (2018) (slip op., at 7).
+Mansky, 585 U.S. 1, 11 (2018).
 Compare Frisby v.
-Schultz, 487 U. S. 474, 480 (1988) (streets and public parks, traditional public forums), with Southeastern Promotions, Ltd. v.
+Schultz, 487 U.S. 474, 480 (1988) (streets and public parks, traditional public forums), with Southeastern Promotions, Ltd. v.
 Conrad, 420 U.S. 546, 555 (1975) (city-leased theater, designated public forum), with Christian Legal Soc.
 Chapter of Univ. of Cal., Hastings College of Law v.
 Martinez, 561 U.S. 661, 669, 679, and n.
 12 (2010) (program for registered student organizations, limited public forum).
 But while many cases turn on which type of "forum" is implicated, the important point here is that viewpoint discrimination is impermissible in them all.
 See Good News Club v.
-Milford Central

-School, 533 U.S. 98, 106 (2001).
+Milford Central School, 533 U.S. 98, 106 (2001).

 On the other hand, there are contexts that do not fall under the "forum" rubric.
 For one, there are contexts in which the government is simply engaging in its own speech and thus has freedom to select the views it prefers.
-See, e.g., Walker v.
-Texas Div., Sons of Confederate Veterans, Inc., 576 U.S. , (2015) (slip op., at 6-7) (specialty license plates); Pleasant Grove City v.
-Summum, 555 U.S. 460, 467-469, 481 (2009) (privately donated permanent monuments in a public park).
+See, e. g., Walker v.
+Texas Div., Sons of Confederate Veterans, Inc., 576 U.S. 200, 207-209 (2015) (specialty license plates);

+Pleasant Grove City v.
+Summum, 555 U. S. 460, 467-469, 481 (2009) (privately donated permanent monuments in a public park).
 In addition, there are purely private spaces, where the First Amendment is (as relevant here) inapplicable.
-Amendment leaves a private store owner (or homeowner), for example, free to remove a customer (or dinner guest) for expressing unwanted views.
+The First Amendment leaves a private store owner (or homeowner), for example, free to remove a customer (or dinner guest) for expressing unwanted views.
 See, e.g., Lloyd Corp. v.
-Tanner, 407 U.S. 551, 569-570 (1972).
+Tanner, 407 U. S. 551, 569-570 (1972).
 In these settings, there is no First Amendment right against viewpoint discrimination.

 Here, respondents alleged viewpoint discrimination.
 App.
-39. So a key question in this case concerns what the Manhattan public-access channels are: a public forum of some kind, in which a claim alleging viewpoint discrimination would be cognizable, or something else, such as government speech or purely private property, where picking favored viewpoints is appropriately commonplace.2 Neither MNN nor the majority suggests that this is an in-
+39. So a key question in this case concerns what the Manhattan public-access channels are: a public forum of some kind, in which a claim alleging viewpoint discrimination would be cognizable, or something else, such as government speech or purely private property, where picking favored viewpoints is appropriately commonplace.2 Neither MNN nor the majority suggests that this is an instance of government speech.
+This case thus turns first and foremost on whether the public-access channels are or are not purely private property.3

 1That does not mean that no restrictions apply at all to the government's expression in such spaces, but it does mean that the government can pick and choose among different views.
-See Walker, 576 U. S., at , (slip op., at 6, 17-18); Summum, 555 U. S., at 468.
+See Walker, 576 U.S., at 207-208, 219; Summum, 555 U.S., at 468.